 How Membership Benefits You:

-Membership in the American Assisted Living Nurses Association benefits you because AALNA is an organization run for nurse, by nurses.
+Membership in the American Assisted Living Nurses Association benefits you because AALNA is an organization run for nurses, by nurses.
 This means that as a member you will be heard, active, and effective.
 As a member of AALNA, you will receive the best possible membership value we can provide.
 Membership benefits include:

 - Access to a nationwide network of assisted living nurses